jc184/AdministerMoravianDB/README.md

 # AdministerMoravianDB
-A JSF web application that allows a database to be administered with CRUD operations via a web interface
+A JSF web application that allows a database to be administered with CRUD operations via a web interface.
+Created using NetBeans 8.2, and by using this IDE I created this web application easily in under 10 minutes.
+The database in question, 'Moravian', was designed using MySQL Workbench and it can be created by running the included SQL Create script.
+It will also be used by a proposed e-Commerce application for buying Mountain Bikes and Bike accessories online, but it is generic and the database could be used for many different e-commerce products.